What is Sashimi?

 A plate of assorted sashimi

-Sashimi (刺身) is made by removing the inedible head, bones, skin, fins, and tail from raw fish, etc., and cutting them into small, easy-to-eat pieces.
+Sashimi (刺身) is a Japanese dish made by removing the inedible head, bones, skin, fins, and tail from seafood such as fish, squid, octopus, or shellfish, and in some regions from meats like whale, horse, or chicken, and then slicing it into small, easy-to-eat pieces.

 Its preparation begins when the fish is first taken out of the sea.
 The fishermen perform Ikejime, a technique that shuts off the fish’s neurotransmission in order to preserve freshness and texture while the fish matures.